-Capital Assets - At the end of fiscal year 2020, the Authority had invested in land, toll road construction in progress, infrastructure, and office furniture and equipment, net of accumulated depreciation, as reflected in the following schedule.
-This represents a decrease of \$1,326,695 from the previous fiscal year.
+Capital Assets - At the end of fiscal year 2021, the Authority had invested in land, toll road construction in progress, infrastructure, land improvements, net of accumulated depreciation, as reflected in the following schedule.
+This represents a decrease of \$1,279,606 from the previous fiscal year.